Skip to main content

 3dna Corp.
 Privacy Policy

-3dna Corp. dba NationBuilder (“3dna,” “NationBuilder,” “we,” “us” or “our”) respects privacy of our users.
+3dna Corp. dba NationBuilder (“3dna,” “NationBuilder,” “we,” “us” or “our”) respects the privacy of our users.
 This privacy policy (“Privacy Policy”) describes the types of information we may collect from you or that you may provide when you use our nationbuilder.com website or our actionbutton.org website (“Websites”), or when you use our services (collectively, “Services”) and describes our practices for collecting, using, maintaining, protecting and disclosing that information.
 This Privacy Policy applies to the data collected by us or those acting on our behalf.
 It does not apply to data collected through other sites, products, or services not approved by us.

 By using or accessing our Websites or the Services in any manner, you acknowledge that you accept the practices and policies described in this Privacy Policy, and that we may collect, use, and disclose your information as described herein.
-If you do not agree with our policies and practices, your choice is not to use our Websites or our Services.
+If you do not agree with our policies and practices, you can choose not to use our Websites or our Services.
 We collect your information in order to deliver our Websites and Services to you more efficiently.
 If you do not provide us with the necessary information, we will not be able to deliver all the features of our Websites and/or Services to you as intended.
-Remember that your use of our Services is at all times subject to the NationBuilder Master Terms of Service (available at Master Terms of Service) or the ActionButton Terms of Service (available at the ActionButton Terms of Service), both of which incorporate this Privacy Policy (collectively the “Master Terms”).
+Remember that your use of our Services is at all times subject to the NationBuilder Master Terms of Service (available at Master Terms of Service) and/or the ActionButton Terms of Service (available at the ActionButton Terms of Service), both of which incorporate this Privacy Policy (collectively the “Master Terms”).
 Any capitalized terms we use in this Privacy Policy without defining them have the definitions given to them in the Master Terms.

 If you are a resident of or subject to data privacy laws or regulations of a country outside of the United States, please see the additional Privacy Policy terms at the end of this document.
+NationBuilder complies with the EU-US Data Privacy Framework (“DPF”), the UK Extension to the EU-US DPF, and the Swiss-U.S. Data Privacy Framework.

 What does this Privacy Policy Cover?